securedimensions/FROST-Server-PLUS/README.md

 ### Settings

-**plugins.plus.enable.enforceGroupLicensing:**
+**plugins.plus.enable.enforceObservationGroupLicensing:**
-Set to `true` to enable the enforcement of licensing on `Group` entity.
+Set to `true` to enable the enforcement of licensing on `ObservationGroup` entity.
 Default: `false`.

 ## Appreciation
-Work on this project has being funded by the European Commission under Grant Agreement No. 863463 and 101086421.
+Work on this implementation has being funded by the European Commission.